AlgoMaster Logo

 FactorstdioStreamable HTTP

-Setup complexityMinimal, just spawn a processRequires URL, auth, network config
+Setup complexityMinimal; start a local processRequires URL, auth, network config

 Best forLocal tools, single-user, developmentRemote services, shared access, production